Introduction

 7. Acceptance and Belief by the Public:

 Gaining public trust is one of the largest obstacles facing autonomous automobile technology.
-Potential customers’ reluctance and mistrust stemming from concerns about cyber security, safety, and chassis dependability may impede widespread adoption.
+However, potential customers’ reluctance and mistrust, arising from concerns about cybersecurity, safety, and chassis dependability, may impede widespread adoption.

 8. Limited Autonomy in Complex Environments: